Objectives of the service

 By providing building digital twin from earth observation data and city energy grid, the City of Tartu can better plan and find location for green energies initiative and help to put milestones and monitor the progress towards zero emission city development while monitoring past and current emission state.

 The system architecture is centred around a user interface that takes the form of a web interface.
 This web interface communicates with the backend using several technologies.
 The original data coming from satellite, drone or other sources is stored in various format and is fetched by the backend using various protocol.
 It is the role of our backend to translate this data into a common format and transpose it in the same way towards the user interface.
 The analytics and AI algorithm is also located on the backend.

 Space Added Value

-A 3D model of the Tartu Green buildings area has been created using high-resolution optical satellite data and drone images acquired on 20.11.2020 from flights done by Zero Gravity Oy.
+Figure: 3D model from the drone flight in Tartu Green buildings area.
+Data is acquired on 20.11.2020 from drone flights done by Zero Gravity Oy

 Image credit : Cedric Bodet